Philippe von Wurstemberger's photo

 Short CV

-2019 - PhD student in Mathematics at ETH Zurich under the supervision of Prof. Patrick Cheridito and Prof. Arnulf Jentzen
+2018 - 2024 PhD in Mathematics at ETH Zurich under the supervision of Prof. Patrick Cheridito and Prof. Arnulf Jentzen

 2016 - 2018 Master of Science in Mathematics, ETH Zurich, Switzerland